mnperic/seq-rainfall-catchment/README.md

-# South-East QLD Dam Levels
+# South-East QLD Rainfall and Catchment Levels
-An analysis of South-East QLD dam levels and rainfall over time.
+An analysis of historical South-East QLD rainfall and catchment levels.